Nishan Sahib: Overview

 The flag is hoisted on a tall flagpole outside most gurdwaras.
 The flag can either be fixed on a flagpole in the building's premises or at the top of the edifice itself, some Sikh sites have two flags for both scenarios.The flagpole itself, covered with fabric (called chola) of the same colour as the flag proper, ends with a steel Khanda fixed at its top (in the past an Astbuj, nagani barsha or a teer would be placed on top).
 The emblem on the flag is known as Khanda, which depicts a double-edged sword called a khanda (Miri te Piri) (☬) in the centre, a chakkar which is circular, and flanked by two single-edged swords, or kirpans.
 Other flags, instead of a khanda, are decorated by the Ik Onkar glyph (ੴ).

 The flag itself is made of cloth, with the dimensions of its three sides being two equal sides that are longer than the other one, forming a triangular shape.
 A mast sheath is stitched to the pennant at the top, made from the same material.
 There is no specified size for the flag.

-Traditional symbol of the Khalsa Panth (corps of initiated Sikhs), the Nishan Sahib can be seen from far away, signifying the presence of Khalsa in the neighbourhood.
-It is taken down every Baisakhi (harvest festival, mid-April in the Gregorian calendar and in Vaisakh month in the Nanakshahi calendar), and replaced with a fresh flag, and the flagpole refurbished.

 Nishan Sahibs are also used for Sikh processions.
 The flagbearer or standardbearer carrying the Nishan Sahib in a procession is referred to as a Nishanchi.
 The flag is held at the head of the procession.

-The khanda is placed high up on a flagpole as a sign for all Sikhs and indeed any other people that they can come and pray in this building.
 Great respect is shown to this flag and the flag is considered sacred and washed using milk and water every year in April at the festival of Vaisakhi.

 The Sikh Rehat Maryada clearly states that the Nishan Sahib hoisted outside every Gurudwara should be xanthic (Basanti in Punjabi) or greyish blue (modern day Navy blue) (Surmaaee in Punjabi) color.
 Prior to 2024 judgement by the Akal Takht, mainstream Nishan Sahibs were usually saffron-coloured whilst those flown by the Nihang sect were mostly blue-coloured.